Snorkeling the reefs of southern Sulawesi

 Meals provided: B

 After breakfast, we depart for Bali.
+Please note we have an afternoon flight that has us arrive in Bali around 2:00PM.
 Onward international connections or trip extensions.

 What to Expect